Borrus-sudo/Zeus/README.md

 # Docs

 ## Flags
-- -fd flag, pass a glob pattern to this flag and it shall return all the files matching the pattern from your cwd
+- **-fd** flag, pass a glob pattern to this flag and it shall return all the files matching the pattern from your cwd
-- --ls flag, pass this to start zeus in a non-interactie mode
+- **-B** flag, pass a date with this flag to display all files created before the passed date
-- --icons flag, pass this to get icons based on your file extensions, the icons are customizable via the config file `.zeus.json` in your home directory
+- **-A** flag, pass a date with this flag to display all files created after the passed date
-- -B flag, pass a date with this flag to display all files created before the passed date
+- **-P** flag, pass a label with this flag to display all the folders classifying as the label or folders containing these such folders.
-- -A flag, pass a date with this flag to display all files created after the passed date
+- **--ls** flag, pass this to start zeus in a non-interactie mode
-- -P flag, pass a label with this flag to display all the folders classifying as the label or folders containing these such folders.
+- **--icons** flag, pass this to get icons based on your file extensions, the icons are customizable via the config file `.zeus.json` in your home directory
 In zeus interactive mode (i.e. when the --ls flag is not passed) you can press `ctrl_o` on a file to open it your preferred app (configurable via `.zeus.json` file).
-Pressing `ctrl_c` on a folder will copy it and on pressing `ctrl_p` it shall be pasted in your current working directory. `ctrl_o` when pressed on a folder will paste the cd command to that folder in the clipboard which can then be pasted to fcd into it.
+Pressing `ctrl_c` on a folder/file will copy it and on pressing `ctrl_p` it shall be pasted in your current working directory.
+When `ctrl_o` pressed on a folder will paste the cd command to that folder in the clipboard which can then be pasted to fcd into it.

 ## Config file
  ```json